Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 To enable local client logging, you can create a new label group (e.g. `logged`) and then assign the `Generic.Client.LocalLogs` client monitoring artifact to this group.
-This allows you to begin logging on any client by simply labelling it into the group.
+This allows you to begin logging on any client by simply labeling it into the group.

 ![Configuring local client logs](local_client_logs.png)